jesus-rueda/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.
 ![](answer-img/dashboard-final.jpg)

+1. Backend uptime %: Shows the % of the backend uptime on the selected range
+2. Frontend uptime %: Shows the % of the frontend uptime on the selected range
+3. Errors vs Succeeded, show the error and succeeded requests on the backend over the time
-Uptime panel shows the availability of the services each 30s Errors panels, show the count of 4xx and 5xx errors in backend Latency shows the response time of the calls
+4. Uptime: Shows the availability of the services each 30s over the selected range
-Memory shows the used memory of the nodes in cluster CPU shows the usage of the CPU nodes over the time
+5. Memory: Shows the used memory of the nodes in cluster
+6. CPU:  Shows the usage of the CPU nodes over the time
+7. Backend Latency: Shows the response time of the backend requests